 The mayor of Salamanca's Villavieja de Yeltes municipality, Jorge Rodríguez, is calling on local residents and people from neighboring towns to attend a rally on November 26, 2017, against Berkeley’s Salamanca uranium project in northwestern Spain.

-Salamanca is the Australia-based miner's flagship project and is located on the Retortillo-Santidad uranium deposit near the town of Retortillo.
+Salamanca is the London/Salamanca-based miner's flagship project and is located on the Retortillo-Santidad uranium deposit near the town of Retortillo.
 The mine is expected to produce an average of 4.4 million pounds of uranium per year, for an initial period of 30 years, renewable for two further periods of 30 years.